NIH Matilda White Riley Behavioral and Social Sciences Honors

 Overview

-Every year OBSSR celebrates the legacy of Matilda White Riley, Ph.D.
+Every year OBSSR honors the legacy of Matilda White Riley, Ph.D.
 (1911-2004) (634 KB), a celebrated scientist and National Academy of Sciences member who transformed behavioral and social sciences research at the National Institutes of Health (NIH).

 Originally established as an annual distinguished scholar lecture, the event expanded in 2016 to include a competition recognizing outstanding research papers by early stage investigators (ESIs).